-The conservative commission announcement seems to reflect a Government mind-set that it is an expense and not an inevitable investment for the success of PMJDY and the expected social and financial returns.
-The massive potential of savings on FFF (fuel, food and fertiliser) and all other subsidies through targeted distribution, and the resultant salutary impact on budget deficit does not seem to have been considered.
+The conservative commission announcement seems to reflect a Government mindset that it is an expense and not an inevitable investment for the success of PMJDY and the expected social and financial returns.
+The massive potential of savings on FFF (fuel, food, and fertilizer) and all other subsidies through targeted distribution and the resultant salutary impact on budget deficit does not seem to have been considered.
 These savings are not merely an assumption or a projection.
-In many states 10% to 40% savings are already being realised.
-The Government can easily collect and analyse block/district level data for operational DBT schemes to determine the potential for savings.
+In many states, 10% to 40% savings are already being realized.
+The Government can easily collect and analyze block/district level data for operational DBT schemes to determine the potential for savings.

 Targeted distribution will succeed only through a network of active and motivated bank mitras/CSPs (certainly until such time bank branches reach every gram panchayat or beyond).
 Paying adequate commissions will be an important pillar for the success of PMJDY.
 It is equally, if not more, important than the budget being spent on communication and advertisement campaigns.
 The next phase of PMJDY involving payments into and cash withdrawal from the millions of accounts opened will be highly dependent on field force of bank mitras and their supervising BCs and Banks.
 Unless BCs and bank mitras can earn at least a livelihood for themselves, it is a fallacy to expect them to deliver.